This mandarin orange marmalade is made from leftover oranges.

 Instructions

-- Once boiling, reduce heat to medium low and let it bubble for about an hour (mine cooked for 90 minutes), uncovered, stirring occasionally until liquid reduced to half and reached gel point.
+- Once boiling, reduce heat to medium-low and let it bubble for about an hour, uncovered, stirring occasionally until the liquid is reduced by half and reaches the gel point.

 Notes